ngcthuong/ngcthuong.github.io/_pages/about.md

 news: true
 social: true
 ---
 <p align="justify">Thuong Nguyen Canh holds a B.Sc.
 (2012) in Electronics and Telecommunications from the Hanoi University of Science and Technology, Vietnam, M.Sc.
 (2014) and Ph.D.
 (2019) in Computer Engineering from Sungkyunkwan University, South Korea.
-He is currently a postdoctoral fellow at Institute for Datability Science, Osaka University.</p>
+He was a postdoctoral researcher at Institute for Datability Science, Osaka University.
+He is now with Tencent America as a senior researcher in video coding. </p>

 <p align="justify">His research interests include computational photography, image/video compression, wireless communication, and applications of deep learning.</p>